‘Catch Me Outside’ Girl Danielle Bregoli’s DJ Suede Remix On Billboard 100

 A post shared by Slimthugga (@bhadbhabie) on

-It seems that Danielle Bregoli’s 15 minutes of fame should be over soon but each time she starts to fade, the 13-year-old does something else that ends up going viral.
+It seems that Danielle Bregoli’s 15 minutes of fame should be over soon but each time she starts to fade, the 13-year old does something else that ends up going viral.
 At this point, she has 6.6 million followers on Instagram and everything she does seems to turn to money.
 Is the “Cash Me Outside” girl worthy of more airtime and a spot on the Billboard Hot 100 or is it time for her to go back to junior high and get her education on?
 Tell us what you think of the latest Danielle Bregoli news in the comments section below.

 [Featured Image by Danielle Bregoli/Instagram]